 ABC Kitchen, 35 E 18th St // As an extension of the neighboring ABC Carpet & Home, it’s no surprise that this restaurant is impeccably decorated.
 Once you stop drooling over the table settings and trying to spot the pricetags on the light fixtures (but stop trying, you can’t afford them), you’ll realize that the food is just as amazing.
 Reservations most definitely required.

 Hillstone, 378 Park Ave S // Ok, so this is technically chain… and you can probably guess how we feel about most chains.
 But with Sushi Samba across the street and Rosa Mexicana around the corner, we’re allowed one, right?
-Order up some spinach dip, grilled artichokes and a veggie burger, and you’ll stop feeling like you’re in an upscale Applebee’s.
+Order up some spinach dip, grilled artichokes and a veggie burger.
+You’ll stop feeling like you’re in an upscale Applebee’s.
 Pinky promise.

 Where to Drink